The history of terminology in the European Parliament is divided into three periods:

 More than 100 multilingual glossaries on several domains and regular terminology bulletins were printed and distributed to all translators together with the dictionaries in their respective languages.

 A lot of terminology was produced in the collations on specific difficult and important texts.
 Consultations were organised in presence of the responsible administrator or the draftsman’s representative and the translators in each language.
 Several languages kept organising meetings with the translation divisions of the other Institutions, mainly the Council and the Commission.
-In the embryonic period of computer use in the European Parliament, some attempts were made to create an interactive system for terminology among the language divisions, like the one made in dBase by Rodolfo Maslias, today’s Head of Unit of TermCoord. dBase was the first interinstitutional terminological database implemented within the European Union when it was then only made of six languages.
+In the embryonic period of computer use in the European Parliament, some attempts were made to create an interactive system for terminology among the language divisions, as the one made in dBase by Rodolfo Maslias, today’s Head of Unit of TermCoord. dBase was the first interinstitutional terminological database implemented within the European Union when it was then only made of six languages.

 In the eighties, when the first commercial software, like Workbench and Multiterm, started to be used, the Director of Translation decided to merge the Terminology Division with the technical services (then called SILD, today’s ITS) keeping only three of the former full-time terminologists in the department.
 In this period, the main achievement was the introduction of all terminology from the printed glossaries into an EP proper database called EUTERPE (standing for: European Terminology for the European Parliament) developed in parallel with the database fed by the Commission, Eurodicautom.